cihanulas/docker_tutorial/visitis/readme.txt

 Restart a container:
-no: never apptempt to restart.
+"no": never apptempt to restart. (must use "")
 always: always retart.
 on-failure: if continer stops with an error code.
 unless-stopped: always restart unless a developer forcibly stop it.